IMCC3 Presenter Information

 During the speed-talk, present key ideas and results, utilizing the full 4 minutes.
 There will be no time for discussion during your talk.
 Time will be set aside during each session for one-on-one discussions with delegates.
 The 4-minute time limit will be strictly observed.

-There will be a dedicated poster sessions on Friday, 15 August from 7:30 P.M. to 9:30 P.M. in the Exhibit Hall.
+There will be a dedicated poster session on Friday, 15 August from 7:30pm to 9:30pm in the Exhibit Hall.
 Presenting authors are required to remain at their poster during the session.

-Posters should be easy to understand and be readable from 3-4 feet away.
+Posters should be easy to understand and be readable from 3-4 feet (1-1.5m) away.
 The title should be printed across the top of the poster in characters of at least 84 pt.
-Author(s), and affiliation(s) should be at least 42 pt.
+Author(s) and affiliation(s) should be at least 42 pt.

 Subheadings should be at least 30 pt, and all text, including figures and tables, should be no smaller than 24 pt.

-Drinks (cash bar) and a light snack will be available during the poster session.
+Drinks (cash bar) will be available during the session.